strapdata/elassandra-operator/docs/source/backup-restore.rst

 * the bucket name where the backup files will be uploaded
 * the secret containing cloud storage credentials

+In option, it is possible to define the keyspaces to backup using a list of keyspaces or a regex.

 The backup name is set using the task name, this name will be used as *tag* for the SSTable snapshots.

 Here is an example of Task manifest.